launchdarkly/launchdarkly-toolbar/packages/demo/README.md

 ## Development

-This demo is part of a pnpm workspace and automatically uses the local version of the LaunchDarkly Toolbar.
-Any changes to the main toolbar library will be reflected after rebuilding.
+This demo is part of a pnpm monorepo workspace and automatically uses the local version of the LaunchDarkly Toolbar from `packages/toolbar/`.
+Any changes to the toolbar library will be reflected after rebuilding the toolbar package.

 ## Troubleshooting